SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Experiments

 \subsubsection{Comparisons with different chain-like models.}

-We evaluated the efficacy of various supervised models using three distinct text-based chain-like blocks: two-layer LSTMs, CharCNN, and WordCNN.
-CharCNN and WordCNN, variants of TextCNN, differ primarily in their tokenization units.
-For the vision tasks, we selected ResNet18, ResNet34, and ResNet50, which vary in the number of convolutional layers.
-Fig \ref{fig: ablation sup} summarizes their performance on the AG News dataset for text tasks and CIFAR100 for vision tasks.
+We evaluated the efficacy of various supervised models using distinct chain-like blocks: ResNet18, ResNet34, and ResNet50, which vary in the number of convolutional layers.
+Fig \ref{fig: ablation sup} summarizes their performance on the CIFAR100 dataset.
 There is a clear trend that shows that the better the performance of the chain-like block, the better the subsequent performance of the proposed models (SleepNet and DreamNet).
 This correlation suggests that stronger initial performance from a classifier enhances its subsequent integration into SleepNet, likely due to the foundational role of chain-like blocks in the models.